Born In: Gary, Indiana, United States

 From 1976 to 1984, the band toured internationally and released six new albums.
 He became a leading songwriter for the group, writing numerous hits one after the other.

-In 1985, along with Lionel Riche, he co-wrote ‘We Are the World’, originally a charity single which became the best-selling singles of all time, selling about 30 million copies.
+In 1985, along with Lionel Riche, he co-wrote ‘We Are the World’, originally a charity single which became the best-selling single of all time, selling about 30 million copies.

 A follow-up to ‘Thriller’ came in 1987 when he released the album, ‘Bad’.
 Though the album was unable to replicate the runaway success of ‘Thriller’, it nevertheless was a convincing chartbuster.
 Seven of its singles peaked at No 1 position on the Billboard Hot 100.
 The album sold about 45 million copies worldwide.

-Year 1991 witnessed the release of his eighth album, ‘Dangerous’.
-Much like its predecessors, ‘Dangerous’ became the best-selling album of the year worldwide, with its singles, ‘Black or White’, ‘Remember the Time’ and ‘Heal the World’ topping the charts
+The year 1991 witnessed the release of his eighth album, ‘Dangerous’.
+Much like its predecessors, ‘Dangerous’ became the best-selling album of the year worldwide, with its singles, ‘Black or White’, ‘Remember the Time’ and ‘Heal the World’ topping the charts.

 He founded the ‘Heal the World’ foundation in 1992, and the same year, he released his second literary offering, ‘Dancing the Dream’, which gained commercial success but lacked critical acclaim.

 In 1993, he performed at several significant events, including Super Bowl XXVII.
-The same year, he was charged of molestation but since there were no proofs to support the allegation, the charges were withdrawn.
+The same year, he was charged with molestation but since there was no proof to support the allegation, the charges were withdrawn.

 He came up with the album, HIStory: Past, Present and Future, Book I in 1995.
-Barring the single, ‘Scream’, which he sung with sister, Janet Jackson, the album received lukewarm response.
+Barring the single, ‘Scream’, which he sang with his sister, Janet Jackson, the album received a lukewarm response.

 In October 2001, he released the album, Invincible.
 This was his last full-length album.
-Though the album gained decent success, it was his eccentric and disoriented behaviour that caught the headlines.
+Though the album gained decent success, it was his eccentric and disoriented behavior that caught the headlines.

 He married twice in his lifetime.
 His first marriage was with Lisa Marie Presley, the daughter of Elvis Presley, in 1994, but this union did not last long and the two divorced in 1996.